 Natalia is a rising junior at Harvard College, studying Integrative Biology with a secondary in Ethnicity, Migration, and Rights.
 She joined the Tewhey Lab as a member of the 2019 JAX Summer Student Program, and completed a project using a Massively Parallel Reporter Assay (MPRA) to test the regulatory function of machine-learning derived synthetic elements.
 As a returning undergraduate student, she’s working to computationally characterize this library of novel sequences using known biological markers.
 With her spare time, Natalia enjoys performing with Mariachi Véritas, getting lost on mountains in Maine, and taking her indoor cat outside.

 Susan graduated from the University of Colorado, Boulder with a degree in Molecular Cellular Developmental Biology.
 Before joining JAX for four years Susan worked at Merck & Co. as a Research Biologist.
 Susan worked for six years in Tom Jessell’s lab and during that time held a dual position for four years in the Jessell and Axel labs at Columbia University.
 Susan was there when Dr. Axel won the Nobel Prize.
 Prior to working at Columbia University, Susan worked at MSKCC in Manhattan in a molecular diagnostic lab and she worked at Chugai Pharmaceutical Co. in Tokyo, Japan in the International Group.
-Susan is a Research Assistant in the Tewhey Lab and contributes to many different projects but her expertise is ES and iPS cell work.
+Susan is a Research Assistant in the Tewhey Lab and contributes to many different projects but her expertise is in ES cell work.
 In her spare time Susan likes to paint, draw, walk/hike with her dog and husband, cook and be on the water boating or swimming.

 Kousuke graduated from Kyoto University with a degree in life science, while working with Dr. Tadashi Uemura by using six-legged fruit fly.
 Before coming to Jax, Kousuke had been working with four-legged mouse as a postdoctoral fellow with Dr. Toshihiko Shiroishi at National Institute of Genetics, Japan.
 Now, as a postodoctoral associate in the Tewhey lab, Kousuke works 2-legged human genetics to decipher the mechanisms of the cis regulatory element which makes wonderful variety of animal morphology and phenotype.
 In his free time Kousuke enjoys snowboarding and taking care of his kawaii tortoise, Chicago.